PYEONGCHANG, SOUTH KOREA – Randi Griffin still can’t believe that someone picked up her “garbage.”

 Embed from Getty Images

 Follow the Color of Hockey on Facebook and Twitter @ColorOfHockey.
-Download the Color of Hockey podcast on iTunes, Stitcher, SoundCloud and Google Play.
+And download the Color of Hockey podcast from iTunes, Stitcher, SoundCloud and Google Play.